 How do you push a brake piston back with a C-clamp?

-To push a brake piston back with a C-clamp, first, remove the brake caliper from the brake rotor.
-Position the C-clamp so that the fixed end is against the back of the brake caliper, and the screw end is against the brake piston.
+To push a brake piston back with a C-clamp, position the C-clamp so that the fixed end is against the back of the brake caliper, and the screw end is against the brake piston.
 Slowly tighten the C-clamp until the brake piston is fully compressed.
-Be cautious not to over-tighten, as this may damage the piston or caliper assembly.

 How do you compress a brake piston without a C-clamp?

 If you don’t have a C-clamp, you can use a large pair of channel lock pliers, a dedicated brake caliper compression tool, or even a large flat-head screwdriver to compress the brake piston.
 However, using a C-clamp is the preferred method as it provides the most control and even pressure during the compression process.

 A 6-inch C-clamp is typically sufficient for compressing brake calipers on most passenger vehicles.
 However, some larger vehicles, such as trucks or SUVs, may require a larger C-clamp.